 Both the Bar and the Column charts display data using rectangular bars where the length of the bar is proportional to the data value.
-Both the charts are used to compare two or more values.
+Both charts compare two or more values.
 However, the difference lies in their orientation.
-A bar chart is oriented horizontally whereas the column chart is oriented vertically.
-Although alike, they cannot be always used interchangeably because of the difference in their orientation.
+A bar chart is oriented horizontally, whereas a column chart is oriented vertically.
+Although alike, they cannot always be used interchangeably because of the difference in their orientation.
+Example of Bar Chart

 Figure: Column chart

-When to Use Bar Chart vs Column Chart
+When to Use Column Chart vs Bar Chart

-Bar charts are good for displaying long data labels
+Bar charts are suitable for displaying long data labels.

 You can reduce clutter by either slanting or rotating the labels.

-However, using the bar chart will improve the readability of your chart manifold.
+However, using the bar diagram will significantly improve the readability of your chart.
+Bar chart displaying long data labels

-Bar charts are good for displaying large number of data sets on the category axis
+Bar charts are good for displaying a large number of data sets on the category axis.

 The column chart is a good fit for a maximum of 10-12 data sets.
-However, when the number of data sets is larger than that, using a column chart is not the best way forward.
+However, using a column chart is not the best way forward when large numbers of data sets are needed.

 A bar chart with the data sets placed one below the other would be a better choice in this case as it makes optimum use of space.

-Column charts are good for displaying data sets with negative values
+Column charts are suitable for displaying data sets with negative values.

-In a bar chart, negative values are displayed as bars on the left.
+In a bar graph, negative values are displayed as bars on the left.
+Bar chart with negative values

-However, we associate negative values more with downward direction (as used by the column chart) than leftward (as used by the bar chart).
+However, we associate negative values with the downward direction (as used by the column chart) than leftward (as used by the bar chart).

 Happy Charting till next time 🙂